 Nefertari wasn’t an Ordinary Woman

-Nefertari possessed exceptional qualities.
-She was a woman of remarkable education, proficient in reading and writing hieroglyphs, a rare skill during her era.
-Her intelligence and talents extended to diplomacy as she engaged in correspondence with other influential royal figures of her time.
-While her exact origins remain a mystery, it is clear that she hailed from the nobility.
+Nefertari was a woman of extraordinary intellect and skill.
+She possessed a remarkable education, famously proficient in reading and writing hieroglyphs—a rare and highly valued accomplishment during the New Kingdom era.
+Her intelligence and multifaceted talents were utilized not just within the court, but in statecraft, as she actively engaged in diplomacy and high-level correspondence with other influential royal figures of the time, such as the Hittite Queen Pudukhepa.
+While her exact lineage remains a mystery, her elevated status and unique skills firmly establish that she hailed from the highest levels of Egyptian nobility.

 Titles of Queen Nefertari